matthewvowels1/causalPipeline/README.md

 ```

-### docker versioning
-causal_pipeline_v0.2 - first working version [no pyhal yet]
-causal_pipeline_v0.3 - beginning work on pyhal using rpy2

-### PC-Algorithm Results
+# (Extra) PC-Algorithm Evaluation Results

-In the figures below we show results for the well-known PC algorithm Spirtes et al. 2000
+In the figures below we show extra results which are not included in the accompanying paper for the well-known PC algorithm Spirtes et al. 2000
 The results illustrate the differences in performance (across a range of sample sizes) between a linear, correlation-based conditional independence test, and a nonparametric, k-nearest neighbours conditional mutual information based conditional independence test (Runge et al., 2018).

 We show below the true, 9-node, 9-edge graph for the underlying data generating structure.
 All exogenous (not shown) variables are Gaussian.